 It is worth reviewing the key considerations behind this particular service to coastal States.
-Mindful of the principle of "subsidiarity" and the roles and responsibilities of Member States, this operational service should be a "logical part" of the marine pollution response mechanisms of coastal states requesting support i.e. it should "top-up" the national response capacity of the affected Member State.
-EMSA should not undermine the prime responsibility of Member States for operational control of pollution incidents.
-It is clear that Member States have their own responsibilities regarding response to incidents.
+Mindful of the principle of "subsidiarity" and the roles and responsibilities of Member States, this operational service should be a "logical part" of the marine pollution response mechanisms of coastal states requesting support i.e. it should "top-up"' the national response capacity of the affected Member State.
+EMSA should not undermine the prime responsibilities regarding response to incidents.
 Consequently, the state requesting assistance will have the EMSA resources at its disposal under its operational control.
 Importantly, the network of pollution response vessels should be provided in a cost-efficient manner and should be channelled to requesting states through the existing Community mechanism in the field of civil protection.